bitrise-io/devcenter/docs/docker/run-your-build-locally-in-docker.md

 In general, if your project is an Android project but you don't use the Android NDK, to preserve precious disk space you should use the [bitriseio/docker-android](https://hub.docker.com/r/bitriseio/docker-android/) docker image.
-You can use other official Bitrise docker images [on our Docker Hub page](https://hub.docker.com/u/bitriseio/).
+You can find other official Bitrise docker images [on our Docker Hub page](https://hub.docker.com/u/bitriseio/).
 For this example we'll use the `bitriseio/docker-android` one.

 Downloading docker images from the [Docker Hub](https://hub.docker.com) is quite easy: